amalrkrishna/harvard-medical-school/README.md

-# Harvard Gene-tissue heat map and gene-correlation network graph.
+# Harvard Gene-tissue heat-map and gene-correlation network-graph.

 The source code for this report is split into two folders. heat-map -